This post may contain affiliate links. Read my full disclosure policy.

 • Best Fish Taco Sauce: This Chipotle Mayo is our favorite with fish tacos.
 Or for something different, try Peruvian Green Sauce (Aji Verde), Vegan Cilantro Crema, Fermented Hot Sauce,

-• Favorite Toppings: Avocado, Cotija Cheese, cilantro, lime, pickled red onions
+• Optional Fish Taco Toppings: Avocado, Cotija Cheese, guacamole, lime crema, sour cream, cilantro, lime, pickled red onions

-Step 1: Make the spice rub!
-Stir together the Mexican spices and season the fish with it on both sides.
+Step 1: Season the fish filets.
+Stir together the Mexican spices and season the fish generously on both sides.
+You can also substitute tofu here.

 prepping the fish

-Step 2: Make the Taco Slaw.
+Step 2: Make the Fish Taco Slaw.
 Either chop the cabbage or buy pre-chopped cabbage in a bag and place this in a medium bowl.
-Add onion, cilantro, jalapeño, salt and fresh lime juice and toss well.
+Add onion, cilantro, jalapeño, salt, and fresh lime juice and toss well.
+Store in the refrigerator until ready to serve.
+The fish taco slaw will last up to 3 days in the fridge, so sometimes I’ll make a double batch for other meals.

 cilantro lime cabbage slaw

 Step 3: Cook the fish.
-Grill the fish (my favorite), pan-sear it on the stovetop, or bake it in the oven.
-See recipe notes.
-Squeeze with lime.
+Grill the fish (my favorite), pan-sear it on the stovetop in a cast iron skillet, or bake it in the oven.
+The sugar in the spice blend helps caramelize it and give it a golden crust.
+Squeeze the fish with lime.

 cooking the fish